Undergraduate Program

 Email:

-You will be given detailed instructions including the designated email address to send your official documents to via the Admissions System (T-Cens).
-If you cannot find such information, contact the Admissions Office through T-Cens using the message function.
+Detailed instructions, including the designated email address for sending official documents, will be provided to you through the Admissions System (T-Cens).
+If you cannot find this information, please contact the Admissions Office via the message function in T-Cens.

-It’s strongly recommended to send your documents by registered express mail or an equivalent air courier (e.g., Federal Express, DHL, UPS).
+We strongly recommend sending documents by registered express mail or an equivalent courier service (e.g., FedEx, DHL, UPS).

 Admission results will be announced via the Online Admissions System by the dates indicated in our admission requirements.
 Applicants who have been placed on the waiting list will also be notified via the Online Admissions System.